YeshYyyK/laptopbuyingguide/readme.md

 An eGPU is often a niche product.

 They lose performance while converting the PCIe signal to a TB3 signal, and you lose a portion of the GPU's complete performance due to this.
 GPUs above a GTX 1060 or RX 580 will suffer from more impactful performance losses, and will bottleneck more and more.
 Furthermore, due to the latency in the connection, *all* GPUs lose around 10% of their full performance when being used as a TB3 eGPU.
-This is also assuming that an external display(a monitor/TV) is being used, as using an eGPU with an internal display further bottlenecks the interface.
+This is also assuming that an external display(a monitor/maybe TV) is being used, as using an eGPU with an internal display further bottlenecks the interface.
 Some ultrabooks may also come with 2 lane TB3 ports, making internal display acceleration perform much much worse(but has little effect on external display use).

 Furthermore, they cost much more than a gaming laptop, e.g. a good ultrabook and eGPU will cost at around $1500, at which price you can often find better alternatives.
+Moreover, the overall bottlenecking will be worse with laptops that are thermally limited, or other cases where the CPU may bottleneck the GPU, such as being power limited(or just using a weak laptop with an eGPU).
+Most eGPUs are also relatively large, which limits the whole purpose of one; portability.
+In many cases it's better to build a PC than go with an eGPU setup.

 However, direct and/or proprietary connections, such as those using EC, M.2 NGFF, Alienware's Graphics Adapter do maintain much closer to the full performance of the GPU.
-If you can accept that you'll likely be paying more for less, and that the use case/portability of an eGPU is worth it to you, then an eGPU is a decent product.
+If you can accept that you'll likely be paying more for less, with the case of TB3 eGPUs and that the use case/portability of an eGPU is worth it to you, then an eGPU is a decent product.

 ## Not Recommended

 * **Razer Laptops**

 The 14" Razer Blade laptops suffer from extremely poor thermals and hence thermal throttling.
-The newer 15" Blades, while they are cooled somewhat decently, and do not thermal throttle, they suffer from awful quality control(i.e. being delivered broken), to the point where Amazon has had to stop selling them.
+The newer 15" Blades, while they are cooledk decently, and do not thermal throttle, they suffer from awful quality control(i.e. being delivered broken), to the point where Amazon has had to stop selling them.

 * **HP Gaming Laptops**